Vijaya9418/coroutines/README.md

 Async and await:-
 It is a function to define the coroutine , indicating that the function can be paused and resumed.

+async is a coroutine builder that starts a new coroutine and returns a **Deferred object**.<br />
+A **Deferred** is a light-weight non-blocking future that represents a promise of a result.
+It allows you to perform a computation concurrently and obtain the result at a later time.

 Await:-
 It is the keyword used within the coroutine to pause the execution go a function until a specific asynchronous operations completed.

+await is a suspending function that can only be called from a coroutine.
+It is used to wait for the completion of a Deferred and retrieve its result.
+When you call await on a Deferred object, it suspends the coroutine until the result is available, and then resumes the coroutine with the result.